-University System of New Hampshire staff and faculty are welcome to apply to the Master of Arts in Community Development Policy and Practice program.
+University System of New Hampshire staff and faculty are welcome to apply to the Master in Community Development Policy and Practice program.
 Our students come from many different countries and cultural backgrounds, which makes for a rare opportunity to engage with peers around complex global and domestic development issues, while studying right here in New Hampshire.

 Will I be able to continue working as I study?

 Carsey’s unique master’s programs offers USNH faculty and staff a variety of options to choose from that will enable you to earn your degree while continuing to work*.
 To view a sample schedule for each program, click on the degree of interest below:

 - Master in Community Development Policy and Practice

 How do I communicate the value of Carsey's master's degree program to my supervisor?